JuliaDynamics/DrWatson.jl/docs/src/project.md

 ```

 ## Reproducibility
-This project setup approach that DrWatson suggests has a very big side-benefit: it is fully reproducible firstly because it uses Julia's suggested project structure and secondly because the navigation only uses local directories.
+This project setup approach that DrWatson suggests has a very big side-benefit: it is fully reproducible firstly because it uses Julia's suggested project structure, secondly because the navigation only uses local directories and lastly because it is a Git repository.

 If you send your entire project folder to a colleague, they only need to do:
 ```julia